nbebla/aci-troubleshooting-book/source/apic_crash_ts.rst

 method is to restart the APIC to allow all the processes to come up organically.

-The processes can be started as well through the APIC shell command acidiag restart mgmt.
+The processes can be started as well through the APIC shell command **acidiag restart mgmt**.
 This will restart the essential APIC processes but it will cause all processes to restart, not just bringing up the process which is not running.